 Is there a demand for mechanical engineers in the future?
-Yes!
-We’re moving into the digital age, but we still live in a physical world.
+You bet!
+Despite moving into the digital age, we still live in a physical world.

 Mechanical engineering employment and wage data

-The U.S. Bureau of Labor projects a 4% increase in employment from 2019 to 2029.
-A key takeaway is the following:
+According to the U.S. Bureau of Labor, there’s a projected 4% increase in employment for mechanical engineers from 2019 to 2029.
+Here’s a key tidbit:

 “Job prospects may be best for those who stay abreast of the most recent advances in technology.”

-Now, the table below shows the 2019 median salaries according to the U.S. Bureau of Labor.
+Now, feast your eyes on the table below, which shows the 2019 median salaries based on the U.S. Bureau of Labor.
 I only listed the top median salaries above mechanical engineers.

 Engineering Discipline | 2019 Median Salary |